browserengineering/book/book/scheduling-and-threading.md

         self.schedule_load(url)
 ```

-We can do the same for input event handlers, but there are a few additional
+Do the same for input event handlers, but there is one additional
-subtleties.
-Let's look closely at each of them in turn, starting with
+subtlety: sometimes the event is handled on the browser thread, and
+sometimes the main thread.

-`handle_click`.
-In most cases, we will need to
+Consider `handle_click`: typically, we will need to
 [hit test](chrome.md#hit-testing) for which DOM element receives the click
-event, and also fire an event that JavaScript can listen to.
+event, and also fire an event that scripts can listen to.
 Since DOM
-computations and JavaScript can only be run on the main thread, it seems we
+computations and scripts can only run on the main thread, it seems we
 should just send the click event to the main thread for processing.
 But if the
-click was *not* within the web page window (i.e. `e.y < CHROME_PX`, we can
+click was *not* within the web page window (i.e. `e.y < CHROME_PX`), we can
-handle it right there in the compositor thread, and leave the main thread
+handle it right there in the browser thread, and leave the main thread
 none the wiser:

 ``` {.python}